DzakilF/NajmaRomyDzakil_Glaucoma_IDSC-Repo/README.md

-The trained model and classification results are available at: \
+The trained model and grayscaled classification images results are available at: \
 [https://tinyurl.com/GONDetectionResults](https://tinyurl.com/GONDetectionResults)